SalvadorBrandolin/dotfiles/README.md

-# i3conf
+# .dotfiles

-Configuration file of i3
+dotfiles for stow linking.